stormwindy/UUID-Generator/README.md

 # UUID-Generator
-Types of UUID Generators implemented in C and C++.
+Types of UUID Generators implemented in C.

 # Current Status:
   -Initial implementation for timstamp + mac address type has been added.
 Mac parser is not working properly.
 Hence, current mac